Last updated on January 12th, 2025 at 12:59 pm

 How to Get from Howth to Dublin

-To return back to Dublin refreshed and ready to explore more of the city, you’ll simply go back to the Howth Train Station and board the next train south and get off at the same station where you started.
+To return back to Dublin after your Howth adventures, ready to explore more of the city, you’ll simply go back to the Howth train station and board the next train south and get off at the same station where you started.

-For more information about DART timetables and stations, check out the Irish Rail website.
+For more information about DART station locations and timetables, check out the Irish Rail website.

 What’s the Weather Like in Howth?